Calendula Cream (adapted from Rosemary Gladstar’s “Rosemary’s Perfect Cream”)

-1 cup calendula infused oil (see the recipe in the previous blog post)
+1 cup calendula infused oil (see recipe bellow for how to make this ingredient)

 ¾ ounce of beeswax

-1. Combine distilled water, essential oil and vitamins in a glass measuring cup. (you can use tap water, but it might introduce bacteria and encourage mold growth).
+4. Next combine distilled water, essential oil and vitamins in a glass measuring cup.
 Here we are just using distilled water so we will just measure it out in the measuring cup.

-6. Pour into cream or lotion jars.
-Store in the refrigerator (it will be thicker when you first pull it out of the frig, it will thin out as it warms to room temperature) or any dark, cool place.
+8. Pour into cream or lotion jars.
+Store in the refrigerator (it will be thicker when you first pull it out of the refrigerator it will thin out as it warms to room temperature) or any dark, cool place.